 The Limitations of Betting Outside GamStop

 - Native app availability depends on licensing.
 Apple’s UK App Store and Google Play require a valid UKGC licence before a gambling application can be listed to British users.
-Operators holding only offshore licences rely on mobile browser access, and quality in that bracket varies significantly.
+Operators holding only offshore licences rely on mobile browser access, so quality in that bracket varies significantly.

 Every welcome offer across betting sites not on GamStop involves a gap between the headline number and the amount realistically extractable.
 Understanding the format before placing a qualifying stake determines how much of that gap you can close.